Methodology

 How estimates are built

-Calculator and scenario pages are built from structured fine patterns, local point systems where relevant, and common aggravating factors such as school zones, camera detection, repeat offenses, and unpaid-ticket status.
+Country-ticket hubs are built from structured fine patterns, local point systems where relevant, and common aggravating factors such as school zones, camera detection, repeat offenses, and unpaid-ticket status.

 Figures should be treated as orientation-level estimates.
 Court costs, local surcharges, fee updates, enforcement practices, and case-specific facts can change the real outcome.